Robert de Montesquiou: An Adventure

 In his biography, Philippe Jullian proposes that the Moberly–Jourdain incident in 1901, in which Charlotte Anne Moberly and Eleanor Jourdain claimed to experience time travel in the grounds of the Petit Trianon, is explained by their stumbling into a rehearsal of one of Montesquiou's Tableaux Vivants, with his friends (one possibly transvestite) dressed in period costume.
 Joan Evans, who owned the copyright to An Adventure (1911), Moberly and Jourdain's account of their experiences, accepted this solution and forbade any further editions.

 Olympics

-He finished third in the hacks and hunter combined event at the 1900 Summer Olympics.
+In June 1900, Montesquiou finished third in the hacks and hunter combined event during the International Horse Show in Paris.
+The event was part of the Exposition Universelle, and later classified as part of the 1900 Summer Olympics.

 Works

 Montesquiou's poetry has been called untranslatable, and it was poorly received by critics at the time. "[I]n tune with the majority of Montesquiou's critics was the opinion of Paul Morand, who wrote:"

-Montesquiou has polished a thousand sonnets with a hand jewelled with black pearls and will leave behind nothing but a few modern-style curiosities and some imitations of Mallarmé written in red ink and sprinkled with gold dust.
-A personality of the most curious, because entirely phony, from a period of dazzling falsifiers and of pious and impious lies.
-He will survive thanks only to the des Esseintes of Huysmans and the Baron de Charlus of Proust.
-Montesquiou was right to frequent men of letters.